Cracked Pot Meditations – Introverts Versus Extroverts

 I know that it isn’t the right thing to do.

-I know that I shouldn’t show up with a pie pan filled with whip cream and smash it into the birthday person’s face just for a laugh,
+I know that I shouldn’t show up with a pie pan filled with whipped cream and smash it into the birthday person’s face just for a laugh,

 because it takes four minutes of not being noticed,